sakekasi/logic-idsl/README.md

 # Logic IDSL

 This is an internal DSL (domain specific language) for JavaScript which enables prolog-like logic programming natively within JS.
-It was created as an extension of the log assignment in CS137A, Prototyping Programming Languages, offered at UCLA.
+It was inspired by work done in CS137A, Prototyping Programming Languages, offered at UCLA.

 ## Quickstart